KieranCanter/kierancanter.dev/README.md

 ### Prototyping

 To mock-up more technical aspects of the site, I shifted to [CodePen](https://codepen.io).
-This is where I toyed around with conceptual prototypes of possible components and could really draft the HTML/CSS/JS in a more abstracted environment.
+This is where I toyed around with conceptual prototypes of possible components and drafted the HTML/CSS/JS in a more abstracted environment.
 View some of my [early creations](https://codepen.io/kierancanter).

 ## Development